amphp/postgres/README.md

 - PHP 7.0+
 - [ext-pgsql](https://secure.php.net/pgsql) or [pecl-pq](https://pecl.php.net/package/pq)

+Note: [pecl-ev](https://pecl.php.net/package/ev) is not compatible with ext-pgsql.
+If you wish to use pecl-ev for the event loop backend, you must use pecl-pq.

 ## Documentation & Examples

+Prepared statements and parameterized queries support named placeholders, as well as `?` and standard numeric (i.e. `$1`) placeholders.

 More examples can be found in the [`examples`](examples) directory.